-For best-of-three play, a new game is considered to have started once the starting player has been determined.
+For best-of-three play, each game is considered to have started once the starting player has been determined.
+If a player wins a game after time has been called, no additional games are started in order to play out any remaining turns.
 If time is called during set-up, use the rules in Section 22.3 to determine the appropriate course of action.

 22.2.
-Determining the Outcome of an Unfinished, Single-Game Match
+Determining the Outcome of an Unresolved, Single-Game Match

-Use the following criteria, in order, to determine the outcome of a game that is unfinished when time is called.
+Use the following criteria, in order, to determine the outcome of a game that is unresolved after the final turn has ended.
 After one of the criteria has been met, none of the others are applied.

 - (1) If one player was late to the match or was away from the match, without a judge's permission, for any period of time during the round, that player loses the match.
-The judge must have been made aware of this absence in advance of the end of the match.
+The judge must have been made aware of this absence before the end of the match.
 If both players meet this criterion, ignore this tiebreaker. - (2) If both players were on time to the match and were not away from the match for any period of time, the judge determines the winner based on the number of Prize cards that each player has remaining.
-The player with the fewest Prize cards remaining wins the match. - (3) If both players have the same number of Prize cards remaining, the current game continues, starting with any in-between turn effects that take place after the last completed turn, if necessary, until a Prize card is drawn.
-The player drawing the next Prize card is considered the winner of the match and the match ends.
+The player with the fewest Prize cards remaining wins the match. - (3) If both players have the same number of Prize cards remaining, the current game continues, starting with any in-between turn effects that take place after the last completed turn, if necessary, until one player has fewer Prize cards remaining than the other.
+The player with the fewest Prize cards left is considered the winner of the match and the match ends.

 22.3.
-Determining the Outcome of an Unfinished, Best-of-Three Match
+Determining the Outcome of an Unresolved, Best-of-Three Match

-Use the following criteria, in order, to determine the outcome of a match that is unfinished when time is called.
+Use the following criteria, in order, to determine the outcome of a match that is unresolved after the final turn has ended.
 After one of the criteria has been met, none of the others are applied.